ibm-cloud-docs/Cloudant/offerings/bluemix.md

 If you would like to store more than one GB of data, or to have a greater throughput capacity, move to the [Standard plan](#standard-plan).
-Upgrading from the Lite Plan to the Standard Plan is non-disruptive process and requires no application or database downtime.
+Upgrading from the Lite Plan to the Standard Plan is a non-disruptive process and requires no application or database downtime.

 ### Standard plan
 {: #standard-plan}